 - Examination Arrangements

 How will my child get support for their emotional and/or social needs?

 At Archbishop Holgate’s we endeavour to support all students in their emotional and social development.
 Our school values and support systems in place mean that we providing a caring and nurturing environment for all students.
 The Inclusion Centre is available from 7.45am to 3.10pm each day for those students who need to access it for support.

 What should I do if I have any questions about what is offered with regards to my child?

-If you need advice or have concerns you should initially contact the SENDCo, Miss Nicol, who will try to resolve any difficulties.
+If you need advice or have concerns you should initially contact the SENDCo, Mrs Nicol, who will try to resolve any difficulties.
 If you require further assistance you should request an appointment to discuss the problem with Miss McDermott, Deputy Headteacher.
 If you feel the matter is still unresolved you should seek a meeting with the Headteacher, Mr Daly.
 Further to this, a complaint should be made to the Chair of Governors.

 What is SENDIASS?